-No matter how complicated the situation may be, if someone is eating zero vegetables or not getting good quality sleep or is unable to manage their stress, no supplement or complicated diet strategy or workout program will be useful until those principle factors are addressed.
+Regardless of the details, if someone is eating zero vegetables, or not getting good quality sleep, or is unable to manage their stress, no amount of supplements, strict diets, or complicated workout programs will be useful until those principle factors are addressed.

-Or to use my favorite analogy from the course, if you’re focusing in on the smallest details and ignoring the fundamentals, you’re mowing the lawn while the house is on fire!
+Or, to use my favorite analogy ever: if you’re focusing in on the smallest details and ignoring the fundamentals, you’re "mowing the lawn while the house is on fire."

-It’s really easy to get caught in the weeds and make things more and more complicated in an effort to make progress – we often feel like if something is not super challenging then we’re not doing it right.
+What I see often is that people tend to get caught in the weeds, trying to make things more and more complicated in an effort to make progress – we have this idea that if something is not super challenging, then we’re not doing it right.

-If you think you may be ‘mowing the lawn while the house is on fire,’ check-in with yourself on the key areas that you know help keep you healthy and feeling your best.
-Simplify it down to one step you can do right now to make that thing happen consistently.
-Take action.
-Record what happens.
-Reassess and repeat.
+If you think you may be mowing the lawn while the house is on fire, check-in with yourself on the key areas that help you feel your best.
+Determine your own "big rocks," and find one step you can do right now to make those things happen consistently.